How to Calculate Severance Payment in Laos

 General Rules on Severance Payment in Laos

-Under the Lao Labour Law, if an employment agreement is terminated by an employer for reasons not related to an employee’s gross misconduct (e.g. redundancy) the employee will be entitled to severance payment of 10% of the total monthly salary prior to termination multiplied by the number of months worked for the employer.
+Under the Lao Labour Law, if an employment agreement is terminated by an employer for reasons not related to the employee’s gross misconduct (e.g., redundancy), the employee is entitled to a severance payment equal to 10% of their total monthly salary prior to termination, multiplied by the number of months worked for the employer.

 Questions from the Employer

-• What formalities with respect to termination of the Employee does the Employer need to meet?
+2. What formalities with respect to the termination of the Employee must the Employer comply with?

 Grounds for Termination

-Before discussing how severance payment is calculated, it is important to consider other necessary formalities that need to be met by an employer in Laos when terminating an employee.
+Before calculating any severance payment, it is important to consider the necessary legal formalities that an employer in Laos must follow when terminating an employee.

-In this case, the Employer decided to terminate the Employee because of redundancy and such a reason is sufficient under Article 82 of the Labour Law.
+In this case, the Employer decided to terminate the Employee due to redundancy, which is a recognized and valid ground under Article 82 of the Labour Law.
+Therefore, the termination appears to be legally justified.

 Notice Period